arkorty/blog/entries/Rebuilding-My-Website:-Faster-and-Leaner.md

 ## Lessons From the Rebuild

-### 1. Not every site needs a full framework

-For mostly-static content, a minimal backend + progressive enhancement often wins in clarity and speed.
+1. Not every site needs a full framework; For mostly-static content, a minimal backend + progressive enhancement often wins in clarity and speed.

-### 2. SSR is only fast when your data is local

-If your render pipeline waits on third-party APIs, you're no longer doing “fast SSR”—you’re doing “SSR with built-in delays.”
+2. SSR is only fast when your data is local; If your render pipeline waits on third-party APIs, you're no longer doing “fast SSR”—you’re doing “SSR with built-in delays.”

-### 3. Interactivity doesn’t require an SPA

-HTMX continues to prove that small, targeted interactions can replace entire client-side frameworks.
+3. Interactivity doesn’t require an SPA; HTMX continues to prove that small, targeted interactions can replace entire client-side frameworks.

-### 4. Perceived performance matters most

-Sending HTML quickly has a bigger impact than many deep optimizations that happen later.
+4. Perceived performance matters most; Sending HTML quickly has a bigger impact than many deep optimizations that happen later.

 ---

 ## The Final Result

-The new portfolio is dramatically faster, simpler, and lighter.
-On a slow 4G network, the old site took **over six seconds** to load.
-The new one loads in about **two seconds**, even under similar conditions.
+The new website is dramatically faster and lighter.
+It takes about **300 ms** to completely load on a fast connection, while the old one used to take over **2 seconds**.
+It makes a bigger difference on a slow 4G network, the old site takes **over 6 seconds** to load.
+The new one loads under **2 seconds**, under similar conditions.

 That improvement comes from:

-* A lean backend
-* An HTMX-powered loading model
+* Simple HTMX-powered AJAX
-* ~10× less data transferred compared to the previous build
+* ~10× less bloat transferred
 * No hydration, no bundlers, no labyrinth of abstractions

-The rebuild didn’t just improve the site—it clarified how I want to approach small web projects going forward: focus on speed, reduce moving parts, and keep the behavior predictable.
+The rebuild didn’t just improve the site, it clarified how I want to approach simple websites going forward: focus on speed, reduce moving parts, and keep the bloat out.